Please read our important disclaimers before using this content

 Why this is catastrophic:

-- Confirms "angry, threatening" narrative she's alleged
+- Confirms "angry, threatening" narrative the petitioner has alleged

 - Makes you look unstable or dangerous (even if you're justifiably angry)